jackbaty/archive.baty.net/content/posts/2017/2017-07-30-notifications-a-tragedy-of-the-digital-commons-scott-belsky.md

----
++++
+date = "2017-05-28"
+slug = "notifications-a-tragedy-of-the-digital-commons-scott-belsky"
-title: "Notifications: A Tragedy Of the Digital Commons – Scott Belsky"
+title = "Notifications: A Tragedy Of the Digital Commons – Scott Belsky"

-date: 2017-05-28
-tags: [""]
-slug: "notifications-a-tragedy-of-the-digital-commons-scott-belsky"
----
++++

 [Scott Belsky][1]